ManarIsmail/Virtual-BioLab/README.md

 ## About

-<p> Virtual Lab is a free, online educational resource provided for educational purposes.
+<p> Virtual Lab is a online educational resource provided for educational purposes.
 Virtual Lab simulates natural environments with the way life responds to changing conditions.
 We provide a world to be explored rather than a path to be followed.
 Background information and technical instruction help students learn by experimentation.</p>

 ***